univention/ucsschool-id-connector/docs/development.rst

    $ make install
    $ pre-commit run -a

-This will create a directory ``venv`` with a Python virtual environment with the app and all its dependencies in it.

-You can later on also "activate" the ``venv`` using:
+To *activate* the Python virtual environment in the :file:`venv` directory, run the following command:

 .. code-block:: console